 2 hr 30 mins drive from Los Angeles (map)

-Joshua Tree National Park is a brilliant clash between two desert ecosystems, the Mojave and Colorado.
+Joshua Tree National Park (official park website) is a brilliant clash between two desert ecosystems, the Mojave and Colorado.
 Famous Joshua trees dot the vast landscape among otherworldly life, hence the name.
 Jagged boulders and rock formations give the park a unique look.
 You might be surprised that something so wild is relatively close to our sprawling city.

 Most camping is first come, first serve, and admission is $30 per vehicle for a seven-day pass.
 The north entrance is populated with more Joshua trees than the south, and that’s what makes this Rhode Island-sized park so unique.